microsoft/ClaimQR/README.md

 #### Issuer key rotation

-Guidelines for key rotation is application-specific; a period of one year is RECOMMENDED by default.
+Guidelines for key rotation are application-specific; a period of one year is RECOMMENDED by default.
 A new key pair is generated, and its public key is added to the published JWK set.

-Old private keys SHALL be destroyed; old public keys SHALL remain in the published JWK set until no more valid (unexpired) CQR remain in circulation (otherwise verifiers won't be able to validate them).
+Old private keys SHALL be destroyed; old public keys SHALL remain in the published JWK set until no more valid (unexpired) CQRs remain in circulation (otherwise verifiers won't be able to validate them).

 #### Issuer key revocation